AntonisMakris/AntonisMakris/README.md

 I'm currently work at the [Department of Informatics and Telematics](https://www.dit.hua.gr/index.php/en/) of Harokopio University of Athens as a **Research Associate**.

-This period I am implementing a global-scale, real-time, anomaly detection system for vessels, using AIS data streams (distributed systems, machine learning, CEP, all in the mix).
-Furthermore, I am passionate about implementing CNN models and exploring DL in general, for the classification of COVID-19 from X-Ray and CT dicom images.
+This period I am working on the implementation of a distributed edge storage framework spread across heterogeneous edge and cloud nodes, with intelligent decisions on data placement, data caching and considerations on performance (QoE) and security.
+In addition, I am implementing a global-scale, real-time, anomaly detection system for vessels, using AIS data streams (distributed systems, machine learning, CEP, all in the mix).
+Furthermore, I am passionate about implementing CNN models and exploring DL in general, for the classification of CT dicom images.

 You can find more about me in my [personal page](https://www.dit.hua.gr/~amakris/).